 What are the Middle 50th Percent Scores for top Colleges?

 The best way to figure out your target score is to look at the average scores at the schools on your college list.
 Most colleges provide a middle 50% SAT and ACT range, showing you the profile of their admitted freshman class.
 A middle 50% range of 1500-1570, for example, means that students who earned a 1500 were in the 25th percentile, SAT-wise, of the admitted class, while those who earned a 1570 were at the 75th percentile of the class.
-To be a competitive candidate for admission, assuming you are an “unhooked” student, you should aim to earn a score near the 75th percentile — the upper end of the middle 50% range.
+To be a competitive candidate for admission, assuming you are an “unhooked” student, you should aim to earn a score between the middle 50% range and 75% range.